 HACA has formed partnerships with public and private entities to provide opportunities that enable and empower FSS families to become self-sufficient.
 The public and private entities will provide supportive services for the FSS program, including the resources listed above.
 In addition to these partnerships, HACA's non-profit subsidiary, Austin Pathways, provides limited supportive services to FSS families subject to available funding.
-This supplementary support is based on the evaluated need of FSS participants and is limited and provided as available at the approval of HACA executive staff.
+Supportive services may include but are not limited to: bus passes; gas cards; certification programs; testing for licensing and certification; work and school uniforms/equipment; and transitional childcare.
+This supplementary support is based on the evaluated need of FSS participants and the impact on the family's successful completion of their program goals.
+Support is limited and provided as available at the approval of HACA executive staff.
 HACA staff will work to continually expand the range of services available through partnerships.

-C. Escrow Account
+C.-Escrow Account

 Families participating in the FSS Program may, if eligible, accumulate money in an escrow account when their earned income increases.
 Each time eligible families' earned income increases, this will typically result in a rent increase.
 A portion of the increased rent amount is deposited into an escrow account.
 The amount credited to the escrow account will be calculated using the formula required by federal regulations, as defined in 24 CFR §984.305.
-The escrow calculation is based on increases in the rent actually paid by the FSS family, potentially capped due to payment of flat rent for Public Housing families or Jobs

-Plus Earned Income Disallowance (EID).
+The escrow calculation is based on increases in the rent actually paid by the FSS family, potentially capped due to payment of flat rent for Public Housing families or Jobs Plus Earned Income Disallowance (EID).
 This is discussed further in Section C.3.
 The escrow for PBRA families follows the same principle as escrow calculations for PH and HCV, and will be calculated in accordance with Notice H-2016-08.
+The property management company or those completing PBRA certifications must communicate and cooperate with the FSS Program for the purposes of escrow calculation and program participation.